czyzlukasz/krawacik3.github.io/index.md

 ```

 # Basics of microcontroller booting process
 To properly run the program on your microcontroller, You'll need to understand how the boot sequence.
 For now, I'll omit most details.
 After reset, the Program Counter (PC) starts at 0x00000000.It loads the value at this memory location to Main Stack Pointer (MSP) thus, marking the beginning of stack.
 Stack, usually, starts at the highest address of RAM and grows down.
 Next memory region after MSP is dedcated to Vector Table.
-For now, only one vector is needed, the Reset Vector.
+For now, only one vector is needed - the Reset Vector.
 It's located at location 0x00000004.
 Vectors are just simple functions that are called by hardware and/or software.
 The Reset Vector is called just after the reset or power on.

 # Linker script